 - Qualitative and/or survey research experience is also a plus.

-Compensation for the fellowship is $33,300 before taxes and deductions over the 9-month period.
+Compensation for the fellowship is $49,000 before taxes and deductions over the 12-month period.
 The fellowship offers health insurance benefits, accrued sick leave and vacation, paid holidays, and a public transportation stipend.
-The position is full-time and generally spans the academic year (September–May), though starting and ending dates are somewhat flexible.
+The position is full-time and generally spans one year (July-June), though starting and ending dates are somewhat flexible.
 IWPR is committed to diversity and encourages people of all ethnic, and cultural, economic backgrounds, as well as sexual orientations to apply.

 Applicants must submit: